Exploiting Defenses against GAN-Based Feature Inference Attacks in Federated Learning: Problem Statement

-There are generally two types of threat models in GAN-based attacks: one or multiple participants are adversaries, e.g., \cite{hitaj2017deep}; the central server is the adversary, e.g., \cite{wang2019beyond}.
-Nevertheless, the basic ideas under these attacks are similar, i.e., the attacker takes the global shared model as a discriminator, then trains a generator to reconstruct the victim's private training images.
-For simplicity, we focus on the attack model in~\cite{hitaj2017deep}.
+\textbf{Threat Model.} There are two main threat models in GAN-based attacks: one or multiple participants are adversaries (e.g., \cite{hitaj2017deep}), and the central server is the adversary (e.g., \cite{wang2019beyond}).
+Nevertheless, the basic ideas under these attacks are similar, i.e., the attacker leverages the shared model gradients as a discriminator and trains a generator to reconstruct the victim's private data distribution.
+Without loss of generality, we focus on the \textit{active} attack model in~\cite{hitaj2017deep}, where a single participant assumes the role of the attacker and can deviate from the training protocol to steal target information.
+Note that compared to the traditional semi-honest model~\cite{luo2020feature}, the active model provides significantly more benefits to the attacker and therefore presents greater challenges for mitigation.

-In federated learning, all participants agree on a common global model before training.
-Suppose the central server is authoritative and can not be compromised by any adversaries.
-One participant $A$, acting as an adversary, owns data with labels $[b,c]$, and the victim $V$ owns data with labels $[a,b]$.
-The objective of $A$ is to reconstruct the data with label $a$ owned by $V$.
-The \emph{attacking process} is as follows: first, $V$ honestly trains a local model and uploads the model gradients to the central server; second, $A$ downloads these shared gradients and accordingly updates the discriminator of his GAN model.
-Then $A$ generates a data point of label $a$ from GAN and labels it as class $c$. $A$ will train his local model with these pseudo-samples and share the parameters to the global model to encourage $V$ providing more information about $a$ class.
-In the end, $A$ can reconstruct an image of class $a$ which is indistinguishable from $V$'s original images. \cite{hitaj2017deep} claim that it is difficult to defense such attacks as long as the accuracy of the victim's local model is high enough.
+\textbf{Attacking Process.} { A typical attack scenario used in \cite{hitaj2017deep} is summarized as follows.} Assume that participant $A$ is the adversary and possesses data with labels $\{b,c\}$, while the victim participant $V$ possesses data with labels $\{a,b\}$.
+The goal of participant $A$ is to reconstruct the training data distribution belonging to class $a$ owned by $V$.
+Note that the label heterogeneity among different participants plays a vital role in motivating GAN-based attacks~\cite{hitaj2017deep,wang2019beyond}.
+If the adversaries possess samples of the target class in their local datasets, there is no incentive for them to infer the representations of that specific target class.
+The attacking process unfolds as follows.
+First, $V$ trains a local model honestly and uploads the model gradients to the central server.
+Next, $A$ downloads these shared gradients and utilizes them to update the discriminator of the attack GAN model.
+Subsequently, $A$ generates a data point with the label $a$ using the GAN and falsely labels it as class $c$. $A$ proceeds to train the local model using these pseudo-samples and shares the model parameters with $V$, aiming to entice the victim to provide more information about the class $a$.
+Ultimately, $A$ can reconstruct an image of class $a$ that is virtually indistinguishable from the samples in participant $V$'s original images.
+In this paper, we aim to develop a defense method that can effectively prevent $A$ from reconstructing plausible images from $V$'s shared gradients.